-Approval of the request only guarantees that the course requested meets the School's transfer guidelines and will satisfy a specific requirement in the student's program.
+When considering transferring credits, it is recommended that students consult with their academic advising coordinator.
 The student is responsible for not duplicating any credit already earned.
 Credit(s) will be granted upon receipt of an official transcript verifying completion of the course(s) with a grade of C- or higher for undergraduate students and a B or higher for graduate students.